Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 cd /project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/Rstudio/prichmond_rstudio/
 ```

-1. Choose your Rstudio image and pull from the online repository.
+1. Choose your Rstudio image and pull from the online repository, load the singularity and gcc modules, and pull the Rstudio image with singularity.
 ```
 module load gcc
 module load singularity
 singularity pull --name rstudio_4.1.0.sif docker://rocker/rstudio:4.1.0
 ```

-2. Create a folder to store your R libraries.
+2. Create a folder to store your R libraries, and Run_Rstudio script in the scratch working space.

 ```
-mkdir /project/st-sturvey-1/PrecisionHealthVirtualEnvironment/Software/Rstudio/prichmond_rstudio/Libs_4.1.0/
+mkdir -p /scratch/st-sturvey-1/Sandbox/Sherlock/Libs_4.1.0/
 ```

 3. Activate R from the command line to get to the R console, making sure you line up the version of R with what you pulled for Rstudio.